 Project Director of New Jersey Center for Deaf-blindness

 Project Director, Angel Perez, has been working in the field of Sensory Disabilities for the past sixteen years.
 She has a Masters Degree in Visual Impairments and a Masters Degree in Communication Disorders and Deafness, with an undergrad in Special Education.
 She also received training from the Orton and Gillingham program for Dyslexia.
-She is currently working on a PhD in Vision Science with an emphasis in Sensory Disabilities through the school of medicine at the University of Alabama in Birmingham.
+She is currently a Ph.D.
+Candidate in Vision Science with an emphasis in Sensory Disabilities through the school of medicine at the University of Alabama in Birmingham.
 During her years of school and training, Angel received two national honors and scholarships, first, as a Helen Keller Fellow, then as a National Leadership Consortium for Sensory Disabilities (NLCSD) Fellow.
 Mrs. Perez was formally a Hearing and Vision Specialist.
 Mrs. Perez has a passion for the field of deaf-blindness and service provision, and in teaching.

 Program Coordinator for WSP/CPE